 - Assist with the planning and evaluation of identity support groups (e.g. MAN2MAN and Sister to Sister)

-- Research and share with the staff current trends and best practices in higher education
+- Research and share with the staff current trends and best practices in higher education as needed

 - Work with the Leadership Development & Cultural Programming and the Academic & Career Enrichment GAs to coordinate and execute International Festival and “A Night of Stars”

-- Actively participate in the execution of the Multicultural Awareness Program (pre-orientation program)e.g. interviewing prospective Navigators, providing feedback about the program, being present during the entire program including the Navigator Training
+- Actively participate in the execution of the Multicultural Awareness Program (pre-orientation program) e.g. interviewing prospective Navigators, providing feedback about the program, being present during the entire program including the Navigator Training

 - Participate in weekly ALANA staff meetings and supervision meetings